balena-io/debugging-masterclass/README.md

 for its operation.
 This means that should balenaEngine fail for some reason, it is likely that the Supervisor will also fail.

-Issues with balenaEngine themselves are rare, although it can be intially tempting to attribute them to balenaEngine instead of the actual underlying issue.
+Issues with balenaEngine themselves are rare, although it can be initially tempting to attribute them to balenaEngine instead of the actual underlying issue.
 A couple of examples of issues which are misattributed to :